 Legitimate agencies and companies will generally have some sort of contractual agreement between them (the client) and you (the freelancer).
-Facilitating agencies will have generic terms and conditions that make all jobs legally and contractually binding between clients and freelancers.
+Facilitating agencies will have generic terms and conditions that legally and contractually bind all jobs between clients and freelancers.

-If you are offered a job without a contract or a defined set of terms and conditions, or deliverables, with explicit statements of earnings, then be very weary.
+If you are offered a job without a contract or a defined set of terms and conditions, or deliverables, with explicit statements of earnings, then be very wary.
 It is probably a scam.

 10. Instant Message Interviews

-I’ve seen this happen a few times, and it is a scam that usually is done by both scammers trying to lure in targets as well as freelancers that want to lure in clients.
+I’ve seen this happen a few times, and it is a scam that usually is done by scammers trying to lure in targets and freelancers that want to lure in clients.

-It starts out with an attractive looking job advert.
-There is no voice-based interview, it is all done via instant message.
-I understand that English is not everyone’s first language and not everyone is a good communicator, but I am automatically wearier when someone opts out of a voice interview and would rather instant message instead.
+It starts out with an attractive-looking job advert.
+There is no voice-based interview; it is all done via instant message.
+I understand that English is not everyone’s first language, and not everyone is a good communicator.
+Still, I am automatically wearier when someone opts out of a voice interview instead of instant messaging.

 In this scenario, the tables are turned.
 It’s not so much a scam but a time-waster.
-If you do employ this tactic.
-Please stop, it is actually losing your clients.
-You have freelancers who will apply to job adverts with really really attractive low-cost proposals.
+Suppose you do employ this tactic.
+Please stop; it is actually losing your clients.
+You have freelancers who will apply to job adverts with really, really attractive low-cost proposals.
 They then want to engage with you via an instant message service.
-They are happy to have a really long chat with you regarding the job, the description, the deliverables (All of these already stated in the initial job description by the way).
+They are happy to have a really long chat with you regarding the job, the description, the deliverables (All of these already stated in the initial job description, by the way).

-At the end of the interview/discussion, which they generally fair really well at, they will tell you that the price has now increased.
-This for me is deceptive, they had all the details initially but decided to put in a fake offer just to get my attention.
+At the end of the interview/discussion, which they generally fair really well at, they will tell you that the price has increased.
+This, for me, is deceptive; they had all the details initially but decided to put in a fake offer just to get my attention.

 11. No official Contact details

-If anyone ever asks you for your bank details, Social Security or any other personal number, just walk away.
+If anyone ever asks you for your bank details, Social Security, or any other personal number, just walk away.
 The only time you really need to hand over your bank details is to an HR department or an official company so that they can pay you.
-You would never need to provide your banking details in order to get a job or make money online.
+You would never need to provide your banking details to get a job or make money online.
 Most of these scams are email-based.
-If you need to receive payment, use an official, reliable method that protects your personal details e.g. PayPal.
+If you need to receive payment, use an official, reliable method that protects your personal details, e.g., PayPal.